 It’s not true that you have to own a smoker to make brisket.
 Don’t get us wrong, the thought of smoked brisket makes our mouths water.
 We’ll gladly be first in line to eat it!
 But, if you’re like us and don’t have a smoker (yet), it’s very doable to make mouth-watering, fall-apart tender brisket in the oven.
 If this is a new concept for you, keep reading and get ready to be impressed!

-Brisket is a cut of beef from the chest of the steer, between the shoulder and forelegs.
+Brisket is traditionally a tough cut of beef that becomes tender when it’s cooked properly — low and slow.
+The reason brisket is tougher is becuase it’s from the chest of the steer, between the shoulder and forelegs.
 This muscle gets a workout every day, which means it has a lot of collagen and connective tissue.

 Brisket is made of two different muscles, which are separated by a thick layer of fat.
 There’s the flat (a.k.a. first cut, the leaner end) and the point (a.k.a. second cut, the fat end).

 A whole brisket can weigh anywhere from about 5 to 20 pounds.
 Usually, grocery stores sell brisket as either the flat or point, not a whole brisket.
 If you want a whole brisket, you’ll need to go to a local butcher or a local farmer.